The word macrobiotic comes from the Greek words macro, which means large or long, and bio, which means life.

 Research into macrobiotic diets

-Some research shows that macrobiotic diets can improve some people’s health if they are followed in moderation and not taken to an extreme.
+Some research shows that macrobiotic diets can improve some people’s health.
+This is when done in moderation and not taken to an extreme.

-This may be because these people are almost certainly increasing their fruit and vegetable intake and reducing their fat, sugar and salt intake.
+This may be because they are increasing their fruit and vegetable intake.
+And also reducing their fat, sugar and salt intake.
 But for some people who are ill or very young, following a macrobiotic diet can have serious harmful effects.

 People who eat macrobiotic diets for many years often have low fat and cholesterol levels, which may lower their risk of getting: